 1. Look fabulous at the prom

 The makers of Duck Brand Duct Tape hand out cash to the best-dressed couple at a high school prom — if they’re wearing duct tape costumes or accessories.
-To apply, you have to fashion a prom outfit using Duck Tape or the company’s crafting tape, then take a picture.
+To apply, you have to fashion a prom outfit using Duck brand duct tape or the company’s crafting tape, then take a picture.
 From there, you can fill out an entry form and submit your photo.
-The grand prize for a dress or tux is $10,000 each, and the runner-up in each category can win $500.
-You can learn more on the Duck Brand website.

 2. Show an interest in psychic phenomena and paranormal claims

 The annual Eileen J. Garrett Scholarship is geared toward students who study parapsychology, which includes the study of psychic and paranormal activity.
-This scholarship is worth $2,000, and it requires a sample of writing on the subject matter, an academic transcript, a letter stating what the student hopes to accomplish and three letters of recommendation.
+This scholarship is worth $2,000 and requires a writing sample on the subject matter, an academic transcript, a letter stating what the student hopes to accomplish and three letters of recommendation.
 A previous scholarship winner wrote her dissertation on near-death experiences, so feel free to apply if you’re interested in the extraordinary.
-You can learn about the scholarship here.

 3. Doodle a killer Google homepage